CityWebConsultants/iris-solr/README.md

 ## How to use

 ```
+1. navigate to /admin/config/search/solr/
+2. provide your solr server configuration
-1. Add or Update an entity
+3. Add or Update an entity
-2. navigate to /search
+4. navigate to /search
-3. search for an entity that you have added e.g. filter = username:foo or filter = foo
+5. search for an entity that you have added e.g. filter = username:foo or filter = foo
-4. enjoy and help improve the search POC page
+6. enjoy and help improve the search POC page
 ```